 - Kananaskis Country is prime bear and cougar habitat.
 There are plenty of Buffaloberry bushes along the trail, which are a magnet for bears as they fatten up in late summer.
 Please take the time to educate yourself about Bear Safety and Cougar Safety in Kananaskis Country.

 - We recommend you check the latest Prairie View trail report for trail conditions, wildlife warnings and possible closures before you head out.
-If you intend to hike the full Yates Mountain Loop, check out the Jewel Pass trail report as well.
+If you intend to hike the full Yates Mountain Loop, check out the Jewell Pass trail report as well.

 Yates Mountain Trail Logistics